locklynch/ethBlockPoster/README.md

 BlockData - show the block accessed in a window BlockHeader - show the blockHeader accessed in a window BlockUtils - helper function to get the parsed block data to the BlockData module and noteslayer for display (MIGHT REDO THIS METHOD WITH useState TYPE STUFF!)
-DragAndDrop - parent component to call other elements of the poster within so they can be moved around the poster, to allow custom formatting by the user
+ColorUtils - helper functions for regulating colors throughout the poster DragAndDrop - parent component to call other elements of the poster within so they can be moved around the poster, to allow custom formatting by the user
 EthLogo - deconstruction of the ethereum logo svg to be used in poster GlobalColorPalette - the store of the color palette info to be used across the whole poster